tomduck/pandoc-fignos/README.md

     meta variable `xnos-cleveref-fake` to `Off` to disable cleveref faking.

+Other formats:

+  * Links to figures use html's and docx's native capabilities; and

-For all other formats the numbers, caption name, and clever references are hard-coded into the output.
+  * The numbers, caption name, and (clever) references are hard-coded into the output.

-Links are constructed for both html and pdf output.

 Installation